OpenINF/.github/doc/collections/_pages/content/setup--windows/Readme.md

 the most compatibility with drivers specifically made for Windows while Linux driver support may be limited or non-existent in some cases.

+Windows as a software development workstation using one of the "Home" or "Professional" offerings has been a notoriously bad decision due to unexpected updates forcing the reboot at inconvenient times and which is something that the Server offerings are more prepared to avoid having this happen.